Stolen car crashes after police chase in Rotorua, driver on the run

 Saraya Waerea was at her mother's house on Kawaha Point Rd this morning when she saw a group of police cars gathering on the street.

-Within 10 seconds of the officers trying to put out spikes, a speeding, stolen grey car hurled past towards the railway tracks.
+Within 10 seconds of the officers trying to put out spikes, a speeding, stolen grey car hurtled past towards the railway tracks.

 READ MORE: